.380 ACP Shells

 102 Grain JHP - Remington Golden Saber fired bullet

-Notice the angled score marks on the jacket to aid in starting expansion
+Observe the angled score marks on the jacket, which are designed to facilitate initial expansion.

 Special Offer: Join our private community and get exclusive gun deals, handpicked gear recommendations and updates on law changes, every day!